 To help diagnose why users aren't returning to your app, measure your retention rate over a daily, weekly, and monthly period.
 This will help you attribute losses or gains back to specific marketing campaigns, known issues, or other potential causes.
 In general, the best way to set your app up for success in retention is to focus on designing an engaging user experience rather than a series of features.
 It's not enough to make sure your app is intuitive and usable, but your app needs to offer what users want and need.

 The companion metric to retention is churn.
 It measures the percentage of users who stop using your app.
 Churn is more significant when its your most best or most active users (e.g., top revenue-generating users) who are leaving rather than new or “lower value” users.

 Even losing new and occasional users reflects missed opportunities though.
-Churn varies quite a bit depending on the kind of app you have, but Localytics did some number crunching on this topic.
-They found that in general, 58% of users churn in the first month with the average reaching 75% by the third month.
+Churn varies quite a bit depending on the kind of app you have, but Localytics did some number crunching on this topic in 2017.
+They found that in general, 57% of users churn in the first month with the average churn reaching 71% by the third month.

 To address a high churn rate, take a closer look at who is leaving your app.
 If many are leaving soon after installing your app, you may not have an effective onboarding process.
 Bugs, crashes, and other performance flaws are another possible culprit here.
 Or your marketing and outreach channels could be attracting the wrong types of users.
 If users are dropping off after using your app for some time, your app might not provide enough long-term value or excitement.
 You can also look into ways to reengage users who show the warning signs of leaving your app before they actually churn.
 You might be able to convince them to stay with personalized messaging and other incentives.